notesofcliff/delve/src/home/doc/admin/Ingesting_Data.md

 The `/api/query` endpoint is what is used to power the Explore UI which is available at `/explore`.

-The browsable REST API which is available from a browser at `/api/query` can be really useful for debugging if you have the Django Debug Toolbar enabled as it allows you to track the SQL statements issued by search commands as well as a ton of other useful information.
+The browsable REST API, which is returned when accessing `/api/query` from a browser can be really useful for debugging if you enable `DEBUG` in your `settings.py` as it allows you to track the SQL statements issued by search commands as well as a ton of other useful information.

 ### Example Usage